Creating Your Rest Nest For Sound Journeys & Yoga Nidra

 Props and Tools to set up your Freedom Nest for Yoga Nidra, Meditation and Sound Journeys:

-I invite you to browse through the list below, and then browse around your house and ask yourself what could help support you in your mission to relax?
+I invite you to browse through the list and pictures below, and then browse around your house and ask yourself what could help support you in your mission to relax?

 Your preferences may shift slightly or change completely depending on your body's needs that day, so be willing to adjust, add, subtract and play around to see what works in the moment.